GabeOchieng/EbolaML-1/README.txt

 For Logistic regression we analyzed following parameters: C (inverse of regularization strength), number of iterations, type of solver and the Class-weight : to balance the two classes , Penalty : L1 or L2
-At first, We ran several simulations and we observed that L2 regularization performs often slightly better than L1.Then we tried also different optimization

 8